Graphic design: Adele Cattenazzi

 Acknowledgements:

-This project was made possible due to the mentorship and support of Speak Percussion through their Bespoke Artists Program (2023).
-Wind Down development was presented as part of Axon (9/2024) – a weekend of sonic experiments and music conceived and presented by Speak Percussion’s Bespoke Artists.
-This intimate showcase features live performances of 12 interdisciplinary works, split into 4 concert programs across 3 days, at Darebin Arts Centre.
-Presented by Darebin Arts Speakeasy and Speak Percussion with the generous support of the Robert Salzer Foundation.
+The initial development of Wind Down was presented as part of Axon (9/2024) – a weekend of sonic experiments and music conceived and presented by Speak Percussion’s Bespoke Artists.
+In a festival-like format, this intimate showcase featured live performances of 12 interdisciplinary works, split into 4 concert programs across 3 days, at Darebin Arts Centre.
+Axon was presented by Darebin Arts Speakeasy and Speak Percussion with the generous support of the Robert Salzer Foundation.